Avenida Brasil (TV series): Portugal

 Besides the success in Brazil, Avenida Brasil, is also a big hit with the audience in Portugal.
 In its debut, 24 September 2012, the novel has recorded 13 points and 31.6% audience share, finishing third in the ranking of hearings that day.
 Week after week, the soap opera continued to record satisfactory levels of audience.
 On 15 November 2012 Avenida Brasil recorded 11.4 points and an audience share of 36%, meaning that one in three televisions were watching a telenovela.
 It was the fourth most watched program each day.
 On 3 January 2013 it was registering 15.9 points and an audience share of 36.6%, the largest audience to date.
 It remained fourth place in the rankings.

 Awards and nominations

 The cast received 108 nominations and won 36 awards.
 João Emanuel Carneiro, Adriana Esteves, Murilo Benício and Mel Maia were the most prized.

 Broadcast

 Avenida Brasil has become the most exported telenovela made by Rede Globo, surpassing Da Cor do Pecado (ibid), which was the prior sales leader for other countries.

-The telenovela has been licensed by more than 150 countries, including all of Latin America, the United States, South Korea, Armenia, Sweden and Guatemala, being dubbed into 19 languages.
+The telenovela has been licensed by more than 150 countries, including all of Latin America, the United States, South Korea, Armenia and Sweden, being dubbed into 19 languages.